0xDBFB7/covidinator/documents/notes/Ceramic PCB.md

 There isn't actually a dielectric requirement for ceramic substrate; we could probably get away with FR-4.

 The end caps should have the spacers - oven

+Made a quick two-flux thermal sim for MLI.
+Doesn't work - I think I've made a grave mistake trying to solve the reflection.

+Oh yeah, we can't possibly print the mold for this binder - it'll melt.